 Students interested in earning MS or Ph.D. degrees should submit online applications to the UCLA MS Program in Integrative Biology and Physiology or the UCLA Graduate Ph.D.
 Program in Bioscience.
 Indicate your interest in the “Muscle Cell Biology, Pathophysiology, and Therapeutics Training Program” in the personal statement of your application and alert Dr. Crosbie-Watson by email (add email address) once your application has been submitted.
 Faculty with muscle focused research programs are represented in many Home Areas within the Graduate Program in Bioscience.
 Students interested in discussing graduate school in muscle cell biology are invited to email Dr. Crosbie-Watson.

 The UCLA Center for Duchenne Muscular Dystrophy at UCLA requests new applications for the Muscle Cell Biology, Pathophysiology, and Therapeutics Training Program.
 Predoctoral and Postdoctoral Positions available.
 The training program is open to any UCLA predoctoral (Ph.D. graduate students in 2nd year or beyond) or postdoctoral fellow who meets eligibility requirements and whose research interest focuses on muscle cell biology and disease.
-Please check back Spring 2018 for the application and instructions for applying.
+Application deadline is May 11, 2018 (midnight).

 Additional muscle focused courses include: